Trafigura

 Overview

-Trafigura is the corridor's most consequential private commercial actor: part infrastructure sponsor, part railway shareholder, and part mineral marketer.
-With $319 billion in 2022 revenues and approximately $231 billion in FY 2024 revenues, the Geneva- and Singapore-linked trading group invested over $140 million in logistics platforms along the corridor before winning the 30-year railway operating concession.
+Trafigura is one of the corridor's most consequential private commercial actors: part infrastructure sponsor, part railway shareholder, and part mineral marketer.
+The company reported $240.3 billion in FY 2025 revenue.
 Trafigura holds 49.5% of Lobito Atlantic Holdings, the parent entity of the Lobito Atlantic Railway (LAR), alongside Mota-Engil (49.5%) and Vecturis (1%).

 Trafigura's role extends beyond infrastructure investment.
 As a commodity trader, it controls significant volumes of copper and cobalt marketed from the DRC and Zambia.
 Its marketing agreement with the Entreprise Générale du Cobalt (EGC) — the DRC state entity mandated to purchase artisanal cobalt — positions Trafigura as the gateway through which the DRC's artisanal cobalt reaches international markets.